Skip to main content

 Jail & Inmate Records

-The Columbiana County Jail in Lisbon serves as the primary detention facility for anyone arrested in the area.
+The Columbiana County Jail in Lisbon is the primary detention facility for anyone arrested in the area.
 When someone is booked there, they go through standard intake procedures: fingerprinting, photographing, and recording of personal information.
 The county maintains an online portal where residents can search for current inmates and check custody status.
 Visitation at the facility requires advance scheduling and strict adherence to posted guidelines.
 Ohio's bond and bail system allows for pretrial release, with amounts set based on the severity of charges.

 Arrest Records